Coronation Chair

-The Coronation Chair, known historically as St Edward's Chair or King Edward's Chair, is an ancient wooden chair on which British monarchs sit when they are invested with regalia and crowned at their coronations.
-It was commissioned in 1296 by King Edward I to contain the coronation stone of Scotland—known as the Stone of Destiny—which had been captured from the Scots who kept it at Scone Abbey.
-The chair was named after Edward the Confessor, and was previously kept in his shrine at Westminster Abbey.
+The Coronation Chair, also known as St Edward's Chair or King Edward's Chair, is an ancient wooden chair that is used by British monarchs when they are invested with regalia and crowned at their coronation.
+The chair was commissioned in 1296 by King Edward I of England to house the Stone of Scone, the symbol of royal authority in Scotland.
+Since 1308, it has been used at every coronation of English and British Monarchs at Westminster Abbey.
+The chair was named after Edward the Confessor, and is currently kept in St George's Chapel at Westminster Abbey, London.
+It was last used by King Charles III at his coronation in 2023.

 History

+King Edward I of England seized the Stone of Scone, the traditional coronation seat of the Scottish kings, from Scone Abbey in Perthshire in 1296.
+Edward took the Stone to England and commissioned the Coronation Chair to hold it.
 The high-backed, Gothic-style armchair was carved from oak at some point between the summer of 1297 and March 1300 by the carpenter Walter of Durham.
 At first, the king ordered the chair to be made of bronze, but he changed his mind and decided it should be made of timber.
+It was originally covered in gilding and coloured glass, much of which has now been lost.
 The chair is the oldest dated piece of English furniture made by a known artist.
-Since the 14th century, all crowned English and British monarchs have been seated in the chair at the moment of coronation, with the exception of Queen Mary II, who was crowned on a copy of the chair.
-Monarchs used to sit on the Stone of Scone itself until a wooden platform was added in the 17th century.
+Although it was not originally intended to be a coronation chair, it began to be associated with coronations of English monarchs at some point in the 14th century, and the first coronation where it was definitely used was that of Henry IV in 1399.
+Monarchs used to sit on the Stone of Scone itself until a wooden platform was added to the chair in the 17th century.

+When William III and Mary II became joint monarchs in 1689, they required two coronation chairs for the ceremony.
+William III used the original 13th-century chair, while a second chair was made for Mary II, which still resides in the abbey's collections.

 Gilded lions added in the 16th century form the legs to the chair; they were all replaced in 1727.
 One of the four lions was given a new head for the coronation of George IV in 1821.
-The chair itself was originally gilded, painted and inlaid with glass mosaics, traces of which are visible upon inspection of the chair, especially on the back where outlines of foliage, birds and animals have managed to survive.
+The chair itself was originally gilded, painted and inlaid with glass mosaics, traces of which are visible upon inspection of the chair, especially on the back where outlines of foliage, birds and animals survive.
 A lost image of a king, maybe Edward the Confessor or Edward I, with his feet resting on a lion was also painted on the back.
 Today, its appearance is of aged and brittle wood.